 Together, we want to conserve and protect our ecosystems through fostering autonomy, social progress and innovation.

-NFTree has created a compensation model that can be applied at scale.
-Within the pilot, Crown Platform will become the first ever CO2 neutral blockchain infrastructure that issues CO2 certificates registered on its own ledger through its self-hosted NFT-Technology.
+NFTree has created a CO2 capturing model that can be applied at scale.
+Within the pilot, Crown Platform will become the first ever CO2-friendly blockchain infrastructure that issues CO2 certificates registered on its own ledger through its self-hosted NFT-Technology.